 Do Dogs Need Car Seats?

-If you are properly prepared, and if your dog enjoys car trips, you can then take it with you whenever and wherever you go, as long as the destination will also be safe and dog-friendly.
+If you are adequately prepared, and if your dog enjoys car trips, you can then take it with you whenever and wherever you go, as long as the destination will also be safe and dog-friendly.
 Another pet peeve of mine: owners who let their dogs run loose out of cars.
 Always keep your dog on a leash when you are out and about.
-It’s for your dog’s safety, and for that of others.
+It’s for your dog’s safety and for that of others.

-Here’s What You Can Do, To Make Your Dog’s Ride Safe, Comfortable and Fun.
+Here’s What You Can Do To Make Your Dog’s Ride Safe, Comfortable and Fun.

 What is the Safest Way to Travel With a Dog in the Car?